-(1) The Series B preferred units vote on an as-converted basis with our common units and have certain other class voting rights with respect to, among other things, any amendment to the Partnership Agreement or our certificate of limited partnership that would be materially adverse to any of the rights, preferences, or privileges of the Series B preferred units.
-Each holder may elect to convert all or any portion of its Series B preferred units into common units on a one-for-one basis, subject to customary anti-dilution adjustments and an adjustment for any distributions that have accrued but not been paid when due.
-Under certain conditions, we may elect to convert all or any portion of the Series B preferred units into common units.
+- (1) The preferred units vote on an as-converted basis with our common units and have certain other class voting rights with respect to, among other things, any amendment to the Partnership Agreement or our certificate of limited partnership that would be materially adverse to any of the rights, preferences, or privileges of the preferred units.
+Each holder may elect to convert all or any portion of its preferred units into common units on a one-for-one basis, subject to customary anti-dilution adjustments and an adjustment for any distributions that have accrued but not been paid when due.
+Under certain conditions, we may elect to convert all or any portion of the preferred units into common units.

-We may also may elect to redeem the Series B preferred units at any time during the 90-day period beginning on the sixth anniversary of November 28, 2017 at a redemption price equal to 105% of \$20.3926 (the "Issue Price") plus any accrued and unpaid distributions on the applicable Series B preferred units, and at any time during the 90-day period beginning on each Readjustment Date (as defined in the Partnership Agreement) at a redemption price payable wholly in cash equal to the Issue Price plus any accrued and unpaid distributions on the applicable Series B preferred units.

-- (2) Percentages based upon 14,711,219 Series B preferred units issued and outstanding as of April 18, 2022. - (3) Mineral Royalties One, L.L.C. is the record holder of 14,711,219 Series B Cumulative Convertible Preferred Units.
+We may also may elect to redeem the preferred units at any time during the 90 day period beginning on each Readjustment Date (as defined in the - We may also may elect to redeem the preferred units at any time during the 90-day period beginning on each Readjustment Date (as defined in the Partnership Agreement) at a redemption price payable wholly in cash equal to the Issue Price plus accrued and unpaid distributions on the applicable preferred units. - (2) Percentages based upon 14,711,219 preferred units issued and outstanding as of April 15, 2024. - (3) Mineral Royalties One, L.L.C. is the record holder of 14,711,219 preferred units.
 The Carlyle Group Inc., which is a publicly traded entity listed on Nasdaq, is the sole shareholder of Carlyle Holdings I GP Inc., which is the managing member of Carlyle Holdings I GP Sub L.L.C., which is the general partner of Carlyle Holdings I L.P., which, with respect to the securities reported herein, is the managing member of CG Subsidiary Holdings L.L.C., which is the sole member of TC Group, L.L.C., which is the general partner of TC Group Sub L.P., which is the managing member of TC Group CEMOF II, L.L.C., which is the general partner of CEMOF II General Partner, L.P., which is the general partner of CEMOF II AIV, L.P., which is the managing member of Mineral Royalties One, L.L.C.
 Accordingly, each of the foregoing entities may be deemed to share beneficial ownership of the securities held of record by Mineral Royalties One, L.L.C.
 Each of them disclaims beneficial ownership of such securities.
 The address of each of the persons or entities named in this footnote is c/o The Carlyle Group, 1001 Pennsylvania Avenue, N.W., Suite 220 South, Washington, D.C.
 20004-2505.